michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 What my CV doesn't say: **the greatest achievements of my career occurred during the most difficult period of my life.**

-Does that say something about what I'm made of?
-Does it say something strange or metaphysical about our world?
-Or both?
+What does that say about what I'm made of?
+Does it say something strange or metaphysical about life?
+Or both.
 That is up to you to decide.

 Until now, besides family and close friends, nobody knew about what I had overcome.
 So far, I've kept all of this to myself, quietly.
 But, again, I think people finally _should know_.
 I _sometimes_ trust such thoughts blindly and figure things out later.
 We call that "emergent design" in my field.